Best bathroom brands

 B&Q bathroom services

-B&Q has more than 30 bathroom ranges, with the majority of the sinks, toilets and baths being from the Cooke & Lewis brand.
+B&Q has more than 30 bathroom ranges, with the majority of its sinks, toilets and baths coming from the brand Cooke & Lewis.
 It also stocks many Ideal Standard components and a couple of suites from Plumbsure.

-You can mix and match across the range of suites, all of which are at the lower end of the price range when compared with other brands.
+You can mix and match across the range of suites, all of which fall at low price points, when compared with other brands.
 You can also buy bathroom packages, which are mostly toilet and sink sets.

-Bathroom showrooms: Nationwide - use the 'find a store' section to find the nearest store to you, where you can also see what it has on display.
+Bathroom showrooms: Nationwide - use B&Q's online 'find a store' tool to find the nearest store to you, and see what it has on display.

-Planning/design service: Free design service in stores using B&Q Spaces design software.
+Planning/design service: Free in-store design service using B&Q Spaces design software.
 This can be accessed and edited online once at home.

 Installation: Optional fitting service called Homefit, where the entire process is managed and carried out by B&Q fitters, at an extra cost.